 We’re always looking for a mechanism for our live events that combines the ease and hands-on feeling of Post-it notes with the efficiency of technology, although you could argue that the Post-it notes are a welcome break from the computer screens we have our eyes attached to for so much of our time.
 But until we sort out the best way to bridge the analog and digital tools within our methodology, we’ll take any teasing in stride and hand out those Post-it note pads and Sharpie pens … because they work.

 More about the 3M Evernote collaboration here and here.
 If you have the new iPhone operating system, here’s how to use the Evernote Post-it note Camera.
 Of course lots of digital stickies already exist: the digital Post-it note, digital stickies, Hottnotes and TKB Stickynotes to name a few.
-Here’s a cool digital Post-it note generator and let’s not forget the point of it all: to make meetings effective by capturing everything.
+Here’s a cool digital Post-it note generator.